-The Company is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to Pound Sterling, US Dollar and the Euro.
+The Company is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to Pound Sterling.
 Foreign exchange risk arises when future commercial transactions or recognised assets or liabilities are denominated in a currency that is not the Company's functional currency.